 Calculated fields are not supported for the OLAP data source.

-Creating a Calculated Field
+Create a Calculated Field in the UI

 After you have created a data source, you can add a new calculated field based on the existing data source fields.